Twilight (novel series)

 Twilight is a series of four vampiric-fantasy romance novels, two companion novels, and one novella written by American author Stephenie Meyer.
-Released annually from 2005 through 2008, the four novels chart the later teen years of Bella Swan, a girl who moves to Forks, Washington and falls in love with a 104-year-old vampire named Edward Cullen.
+Released annually from 2005 through 2008, the four novels chart the later teen years of Bella Swan, a girl who moves to Forks, Washington, and falls in love with a 104-year-old vampire named Edward Cullen.
 The series is told primarily from Bella's point of view, with the epilogue of Eclipse and the second part of Breaking Dawn being told from the viewpoint of character Jacob Black, a werewolf.
-A novella, The Short Second Life of Bree Tanner, which tells the story of a newborn vampire who appeared in Eclipse, was published on 2010.
+A novella, The Short Second Life of Bree Tanner, which tells the story of a newborn vampire who appeared in Eclipse, was published in 2010.
 In 2015, Meyer published a new novel in honor of the 10th anniversary of the book series, Life and Death: Twilight Reimagined, with the genders of the original protagonists switched.
 Midnight Sun, a retelling of the first book, Twilight, from Edward Cullen's point of view, was published in 2020.

 Since the release of the first novel, the books have gained immense popularity and commercial success around the world.
 The series is most popular among young adults; the four books have won multiple awards, most notably the 2008 British Book Award for Children's Book of the Year for Breaking Dawn, while the series as a whole won the 2009 Kids' Choice Award for Favorite Book.

 As of August 2020, the series had sold over 160 million copies worldwide with translations into 49 different languages.
 The four Twilight books have consecutively set records as the biggest-selling novels of 2008 on the USA Today Best-Selling Books list and have spent over 235 weeks on the New York Times Best Seller list for Children's Series Books.

 The novels have been adapted into The Twilight Saga film series by Summit Entertainment.
 The film adaptations of the first three novels were released in 2008, 2009, and 2010, respectively.
 The fourth novel was adapted into two films, the first film being released in 2011 and the second film in 2012.
 An animated television series based on Midnight Sun is in development at Netflix.